The Bankrate promise

 Named perils vs. open perils

-Now that you know the difference between an HO-3 and an HO-5 policy, let’s delve a little bit deeper into insurance perils.
-To recap: a peril is a cause of damage, like a fire, windstorm or theft.
+Now that you know the difference between an HO-3 and an HO-5 policy, let’s delve deeper into insurance perils.
+To recap: a peril is a cause of damage like a fire, windstorm or theft.
 Both HO-3 and HO-5 policies use open perils coverage for your home’s structure and any detached structures like a shed or gazebo.
 However, HO-3 policies only cover your personal belongings for named perils, while HO-5 policies also cover your belongings on an open peril basis.
-Understanding how your personal property is covered could help you choose a policy option that best fits your needs.
+Understanding how your personal property is covered could help you choose which policy type best fits your needs.

 - Fire and lightning